Shaping Tomorrow’s Leaders with Classical Christian Values

 Science

-- The Kindergarten science curriculum in designed to introduce students to the world of creation and them through discovery and exploration.
+- The kindergarten science curriculum introduces students to God’s perfect design for creation through discovery and exploration.

-- Students participate in field trips and hand-on investigations that will help them observe and identify patterns and characteristics of living organisms and the exploration of forces and motion.
+- Students participate in field trips and hands-on investigations that lead them to identify patterns and characteristics of living organisms and explore forces and motion.

 History